Cognitive Behavioral Therapy

 At Rogers we believe in evidence-based care.
 We use therapeutic methods that research has proven to be the most effective for reducing symptoms.
 Depending on the level of care and diagnosis, patients may engage in:

 Patients may encounter additional types of therapy while in treatment, but these form the foundation of care at Rogers.
 We work with patients in group, one-on-one and family therapy sessions.
+Note that for adolescents, depending on particular state laws, family involvement may depend on approval by the patient.

 DBT is a type of cognitive behavioral therapy (CBT) originally developed by Marsha Linehan.
 DBT is useful for someone having difficulty regulating emotions or challenged by depression, bipolar disorders and other mood disorders, and eating disorders.